Learn how to manage the latest network security challenges

 WatchGuard Technologies, Inc. is a global leader of integrated, multi-function security solutions that combine industry-standard hardware, best-in-class security features, and policy-based visibility and management tools for every network, wired and wireless.
 WatchGuard provides easy-to-use but powerful protection to hundreds of thousands of businesses worldwide, from SMBs to large distributed enterprises.
 WatchGuard is headquartered in Seattle, Wash. with offices throughout North America, Europe, Asia Pacific, and Latin America.
 To learn more, visit us at WatchGuard.com.

-IoT business is booming, with manufacturers connecting any and every “thing” – cars, cameras, lightbulbs, coffee makers! – to the Internet, to the delight and convenience of consumers.
+With everything from children’s toys to thermostats connecting to the Internet, it should come as no surprise that the average home has no less than seven IoT devices in use every day.
 But as pressure grows to release new products faster and faster, we’re all left to wonder: is security really a priority?
 Needing an answer, WatchGuard’s Threat Lab launched an ongoing project to test some of these connected devices and determine for ourselves how secure they really are.

 Join Marc Laliberte, information security threat analyst, and Ben Brobak, technical product manager, on June 29 as they analyze the surprising results of this project and share their best tips for defense.